Electric Lit’s 15 Best Short Story Collections of 2018

 Short story collections sometimes get treated as training wheels for novels, as if novel-writing is the true endpoint of fiction and short stories are just the practice scales you do while honing your craft.
 At Electric Literature, we know better: a great short story is a specific thing, valuable in and of itself and not just as the prelude to a novel.
 Some of our picks this year are from people who have never written a longer work of fiction.
 Others are from people who have, but have never achieved the same level of indelible celebration as they have for shorter work.
 Let’s be real: Some stories are meant to be short, and sometimes short story collections allow greater opportunity for authors to be experimental, magical, and weird.
 Here, in all their short weird glory, are the story collections Electric Literature staff and contributors voted as the best of 2018.
 (Read to the bottom for our #1 pick!)

-When you’re done, check out our picks for top nonfiction of the year.
+When you’re done, check out our picks for top nonfiction and top novels of the year.

 The Lonesome Bodybuilder by Yukiko Motoya